PenniGEM2019/MIYAGI-Open-source-wax-printing-conversion-kit-/README.md

 ### Updating Prusa Firmware
 #### What you need:
-  * .hex file you intended to update with
+  * .hex file for update
   * PrusaSlicer 2.0.0 (or Slic3r PE)

 #### Steps: